Applications are closed.

-Throughout the placement, participants (employees) will participate in 7-half day mandatory workshops that will bolster their personal and professional development.
+Throughout the placement, participants (employees) will participate in 4 mandatory virtual workshops and a 3-day mandatory in-person retreat (accommodations and meals provided) that will bolster their personal and professional development.

-There are 2 components that participant must complete:
+There are 3 components that participants must complete:

 When does SDPP occur?